 - 4.0 Essentials Fellow 2022

 - Featured performer and teaching artist on the sacred grounds of The Brainerd Institute and Workshops In Open Fields, a premier program created by Poet and Pulitzer Prize Nominee Dr. Vivian Ayers Allen to foster and promote preschool literacy.
 The program was lauded and fully supported by the National Endowment of the Arts Chairman Nancy Hanks as the premier paradigm for how to approach education.
 Phylicia Rashad, the actress and director is the daughter of Dr. Vivian Ayers Allen was on site at Brainerd Institute on behalf of Dr. Ayers.

-- Featured visual artist in “Da Wada Brought Us & Kept Us” a Collection of Gullah Geechee Art curated by the Gullah Geechee Heritage Corridor (Mediums: Photography and Poetry) currently exhibited at Avery Research Center for African American History and Culture at College of Charleston.
+- Art Featured in “Da Wada Brought Us & Kept Us” a Collection of Gullah Geechee Art curated by the Gullah Geechee Heritage Corridor (Mediums: Photography and Poetry) currently exhibited at Avery Research Center for African American History and Culture at College of Charleston.
+2022-2023

 - Published Photography in Earth Island Journal (an environmental magazine) ; Article entitled “Back to the Land” discussing the Heirs Property on St. Helena Island, South Carolina.
 2021 ; Earth Island Journal is an international magazine that combines investigative journalism, thought-provoking commentary, and art to highlight the subtle but profound connections between the environment and other contemporary issues.